-“The commercially available tool that meets this specification is an optical parametric amplifier (OPA) pumped by a high-power fibre laser.
-At its core, an OPA is a single-pass wavelength converter, splitting the photons from the fibre laser in a nonlinear crystal to generate two new lower-energy, longer-wavelength outputs.
+“The commercially available tool that meets this specification is an optical parametric amplifier (OPA) pumped by a high-power fiber laser.
+At its core, an OPA is a single-pass wavelength converter, splitting the photons from the fiber laser in a nonlinear crystal to generate two new lower-energy, longer-wavelength outputs.
 Spectral outputs are broadband and support short pulses, while precise wavelengths can be selected by rotating the nonlinear crystal.

 While OPAs can meet the requirements outlined above, they do so at considerable expense – a 40 W pump laser is needed to seed the nonlinear conversion process and, when combined with the OPA, the footprint of the laser can be prohibitive in tightly-spaced laboratories.”

 Researchers at Heriot-Watt University aim to develop a compact and low-cost alternative to OPAs, opening up three-photon microscopy to researchers who otherwise could not afford the technology.